microsoft/vscode-docs/docs/java/java-debugging.md

  - [Debugger for Java Extension](https://github.com/Microsoft/vscode-java-debug)
  - [Java Debugger Server for Visual Studio Code](https://github.com/Microsoft/java-debug)

-To run and debug JUnit test, you can install [Java Test Runner](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test), which is another lightweight extension we developed.
-You can also view test logs from the extension.
+To run and debug JUnit test, you can install [Java Test Runner](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test), which is another lightweight extension you can use to manage tests in your projects.

 ## Install

 For the debugger to work, you also need to have the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) with your VS Code installed.
-To make it easier, we provide a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) which bundles  the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) and the [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug).
+To make it easier, we provide a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) which bundles  the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java), the [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) and several other popular Java [extensions](/docs/java/extensions.md).

-The first time you edit a Java file, you will be prompted to install the extension pack.
-You can also install it manually from the Extension view (`kb(workbench.view.extensions)`).
-In the Extension view search box, type `vscode-java-pack`.
+While you can manually installed the extension pack from the Extension view (`kb(workbench.view.extensions)`) by typing `vscode-java-pack` in the Extension view search box, the extension pack would also be promoted to you for installation when you edit a Java file in VS Code for the first time.

 ## Use